NFL Mock Draft 2018: Baker Mayfield To Dolphins, Possible Trade With Bears To Move Into Top 10

 In some of the latest NBA mock draft 2018 speculation, Oklahoma Sooners quarterback Baker Mayfield could end up a member of the Miami Dolphins.
-It’s being said that the Dolphins are looking to go in a different direction at the QB spot, with Ryan Tannehill having his woes, and Jay Cutler proving to be, Jay Cutler.
+It’s being said that the Dolphins are looking to go in a different direction at the QB spot, with Ryan Tannehill having his woes and Jay Cutler proving to be Jay Cutler.
 Since the former Bears quarterback wasn’t the hero the team was hoping for, they ironically may swing a deal with the Chicago Bears to move up in the draft and select a future hero at the position.

 The Miami Dolphins were looking towards a potential playoff spot this past season, but expectations were dashed.
 Despite trying to use Cutler to fill the void left by the injured Tannehill, Miami went just 6-10 for the season and missed the postseason.
 The main issue with Tannehill as mentioned in an ESPN video clip isn’t his ability to play well, it’s his ability to stay healthy.
 At this point, rather than hope Tannehill can play, they probably need to figure out another way to go.
 That means Miami is eyeing their options in terms of quarterback prospects in the draft, and there are several, with one who could end up on the Dolphins.